-Impact of COVID-19 related regulations on the Collection Fund
+1. Impact of COVID-19 related regulations on the Collection Fund

-The Collection Fund Deficits for 2020/21 and 2021/22 in respect of business rates are exceptionally large due to changes in various regulations as part of Central Government's response to the COVID-19 pandemic.
-Retail businesses and nurseries were awarded £17.510m in additional reliefs in 2021/22, (£35.253m in 2020/21) which had not been confirmed when preparing the Collection Fund forecast in late January of 2020 and 2021.
+The large Collection Fund Deficit for 2021/22 in respect of business rates is due to Central Government's response to the COVID-19 pandemic.
+Retail businesses and nurseries were awarded £17.510m in additional reliefs in 2021/22, (£35.253m in 2020/21) which had not been confirmed when preparing the Collection Fund forecast in late January of both 2020 and 2021.
 These reliefs effectively reduce the net amount the Council can collect on behalf of the preceptors for business rates; as the precept amounts cannot be changed after being legally set, the result is a deficit on the Collection Fund.
 Compensation to preceptors for this deficit is provided through S31 grants from the Government.
 These grants are reported in the individual preceptors' accounts.
+The Government continued to support local high streets to adapt and recover from the pandemic by introducing further temporary business rates relief in England for eligible retail, hospitality and leisure properties for 2022-23 of which Redbridge received £8.053m (net of adjustments for previous years).
+On 25 March 2021 the government announced a new COVID-19 Additional Relief Fund (CARF) to support those businesses affected by the pandemic but that are ineligible for existing support linked to business rates in 2021/22.
+Scheme details were not announced till much later which meant that support of £2.954m was not awarded until 2022/23 creating a Collection Fund deficit that is fully funded by revenue grant credited to the preceptors' accounts in 2022/23.